blindnet-io/blindnet.dev/decision-records/DR-0002-password-assistant-package-manager.md

 - Easiest to use
 - Excellent documentation
-- Leaves door open to transition to a more feature rich tool in the future, such as Nx or Turborepo
+- Leaves door open to transition to a more feature rich tool in the future, such as Nx or Turborepo.

 ## Pros and Cons of the Options <!-- optional -->